alirezaniki/KIWISC3/README.md

 New version of Source_Analysis code (2019,Jul 1) with following features released:

-1- Precedure for a quick approximation of Mw
+1- Procedure for a quick approximation of Mw before source analysis

 2- Two methods to execlude high-misfit data from inversion step2